-Appendix 1 Organization of the Programme Appendix 2 Examinations and Assessments regulations Appendix 3 Guidelines for Internships on the Master Programme in Governance of Science, Technology and Innovation Appendix 4 Unethical behaviour policy - Plagiarism and Cheating Appendix 5 Guidelines for Quality Management and Student Feedback Appendix 6 Details of the language prerequisites for admission Appendix 7 Details of the admission procedure Appendix 8 Details of the academic prerequisites for admission Appendix 9 Details of Faculty Members Appendix 10 Appeals System Appendix 11 Examination Regulation Appendix 12 Online Teaching Regulations
+Appendix 1 Organization of the Program Appendix 2 Examinations and Assessments regulations Appendix 3 Guidelines for Internships on the Master Program in Governance of Science, Technology and Innovation Appendix 4 Unethical behaviour policy - Plagiarism and Cheating Appendix 5 Guidelines for Quality Management and Student Feedback Appendix 6 Details of the language prerequisites for admission Appendix 7 Details of the admission procedure Appendix 8 Details of the academic prerequisites for admission Appendix 9 Details of Faculty Members Appendix 10 Appeals System Appendix 11 Examination Regulation Appendix 12 Online Teaching Regulations Appendix 13 Regulations for Grading Appendix 14 Program Mentoring Scheme Appendix 15 List of Partner Universities Programs

-Organization of the Programme
+Organization of the Program

-1 Programme
+1 Program

-(1) The Programme involves all educational elements which result in the academic degree.
-The term "Programme" is used throughout all documents defining the procedures in the course of the Master Programme if not specified otherwise explicitly.
+(1) The Program involves all educational elements which result in the academic degree.
+The term "Program" is used throughout all documents defining the procedures in the course of the Master Program if not specified otherwise explicitly.